ASSEMBLING SELF-STORAGE BUILDINGS

 To be certain that your storage building will be constructed successfully, it is of vital importance to ensure that the site of the construction is well drained and firm.
 Uneven flooring will pose a challenge by making the components of the building impossible to properly fit during assembly.
 Common scenarios include roofs that cannot be placed into position, crooked walls and doors that do not properly work.
 While waiting for the metal structure to arrive, level the ground or start pouring concrete for the foundation.
 Erecting the steel building on a concrete slab is best.
 Another option is a wooden floor.
 Some dealers and suppliers of steel buildings also sell floor kits.
 The least you can do is to remove debris, level the ground and pack the dirt down as much as possible.

 Your prefabricated steel buildings kit come with pictures and detailed instructions.
 Pore over them at least once before you start the construction.
 Ready the tools you will need and make sure that they are functioning accordingly.
 Charge all battery-powered tools.
 Make sure to locate and identify all of the parts shown on the parts list.
 Never start if you miss anything.
-Call the attention of your dealer or manufacturer and have the parts replaced first.
+Call the attention of your dealer and have the parts replaced first.

 In the course of the construction process, be sure to pause frequently to check your progress.
 Alignment is critical.
 Do not allow the walls to get out of square.
 You will have a problem attaching the roofs if the whole structure is not aligned properly.
 Keep everything level as you work and make the necessary adjustments at once, if you find any.
 Do not anchor the building until it is completely constructed, unless stated in the instructions.